 Gallery

 Lincoln Glenn also works in an advisory capacity on acquisitions to private collectors, art advisors, interior designers, and museums.
 The gallery welcomes all submissions and offers from collectors who wish to sell or consign paintings, sculptures, and estates.
 The gallery can also provide appraisal services for financial planning, estate tax, and insurance purposes.
-Lincoln Glenn serves the towns of Larchmont, Mamaroneck, Harrison, Rye, Pelham, Greenwich, Bronxville, Scarsdale, Chappaqua, the cities of New Rochelle and New York City, and beyond.
+Lincoln Glenn serves the New York Metropolitan area, including Westchester, Long Island, New Jersey, and Connecticut.

 • Portrait photo of Douglas Gold